 Many modern pharmaceuticals are derived from plants used in complementary medicine.
 Common examples include aspirin (from willow bark), the cardiac drug digoxin (from foxglove), quinine (from cinchona bark) and ephedrine (from ma huang, a widely used Chinese medicine).

-, with rates as high as 87% among specific patient groups, such as those with breast cancer5.
+At least three out of four Australians use some form of complementary medicine,5 with rates as high as 87 per cent among specific patient groups, such as those with breast cancer.6

-Australians invest heavily in complementary medicines, spending over $3.5 billion each year on complementary medicines and therapies
+Australians invest heavily in complementary medicines, spending over $3.5 billion each year on complementary medicines and therapies.7

-Consumers use them as part of their self-care approach and seek better information to support their healthcare choices7.
+Consumers use them as part of their self-care approach and seek better information to support their healthcare choices.8

 Australians spent $2 billion in out of pocket expenses on complementary medicines in 2010–11.
-This is more than the out of pocket contribution to pharmaceuticals of $1.6 billion8.
+This is more than the out of pocket contribution to pharmaceuticals of $1.6 billion.9

 Evidence has shown many complementary medicines to have excellent safety and efficacy profiles, providing advantages over available treatment, and offering treatment options where none currently exists.

-* Acupuncture for relief of chronic lower back pain10
+- Acupuncture for relief of chronic lower back pain10

-- St John's wort for mild to moderate depression12
+- St John's wort for mild to moderate depression13

 1. Zollman C, Vickers A. What is complementary medicine?
 BMJ.
 1999;319(7211):693-6.
 DOI: 10.1136/bmj.319.7211.693.

 2. Therapeutic Goods Administration.
-An overview of the regulation of complementary medicines in Australia.
-Available from: http://www.tga.gov.au/industry/cm-basics-regulation-overview.htm
+Complementary medicines overview.
+Available from: https://www.tga.gov.au/complementary-medicines-overview